zliu41/CIPs/CIP-plutus-modules/README.md

 tuple of module exports.
 These variations reduce the cost of referring to a module export, at the cost of an additional traversal of the script code before execution.
-Extensive benchmarking would be needed to decide whether they improve performance overall.
+Extensive benchmarking would be needed to decide whether or not they improve performance overall.

-Performance can probably be improved further by building in the module environment to the CEK machine.
+Performance can probably be improved further by building the module environment in to the CEK machine.
 However, as this involves a pervasive change to the monad underlying the CEK machine itself, it would require recalibration of all the execution unit costs for CEK machine steps.